GermainZH/test-case-tool/README.md

 Tct is still in development and there will be many new changes and additions in the future.

 ## Demo
-In order to use the grader, run the shell script file and pass an ".cpp" file.
+In order to use the grader, run the shell script file and pass the source code.

 ```bash
 $ ./tcc.sh filename.cpp